|August 26, 2022||Comments Closed|

 Blood purification and restoring balance to the vitiated Doshas are at the heart of Ayurveda’s approach to treating psoriasis.

 1. Regular massages to maintain supple skin

-Important treatment for psoriasis patients is moisturising the skin.
+An important treatment for psoriasis patients is moisturizing the skin.
 This is due to the fact that dryness is a known trigger for flares and a major cause of skin scaling, which can lead to cracking and bleeding if not treated.

-Ayurvedic massage using oils with antibacterial and anti-inflammatory characteristics, such as marichadi taila, Majistadi taila, and Karanjja taila give great benefit if done regularly.
+Ayurvedic massage using oils with antibacterial and anti-inflammatory characteristics, such as marichadi taila, Majistadi taila, and Karanjja taila gives great benefit if done regularly.

 2. Reduce stress & prevent scalp psoriasis with shirodhara